brunokenj/node-darkcoin/Readme.md

 # node-ethcoin

 node-ethcoin is a simple wrapper for the geth client's JSON-RPC API.
+V 0.0.4

 ## Install